Thank you for your interest in presenting at FETC® 2022.

 STEM Theater Presentations: Attendees learn how to implement STEM/STEAM content from education experts and representatives of award-winning schools across the country in these 30-minute sessions in a theater built in the Exhibit Hall.
 The FETC STEM Excellence Award winners and STEM experts will share their lessons and discuss the best tools and techniques for these innovative programs!

-Skill Builders Theater Sessions: These thirty-minute sessions held in mini-theaters help attendees learn a skill to take back to their districts!
-Attendees participate in 30-minute hands-on demonstration sessions to learn “How To…” skills to take back to their classrooms and use right away!
+Theater Sessions: These thirty-minute sessions held in expo hall theaters help attendees learn new skills and leadership strategies to take back to their districts!
+Attendees participate in 30-minute hands-on demonstration sessions to learn thought leadership, information technology and upskilling to take back to their schools and use right away!

 eSports Theater Sessions: These 30 minute sessions are designed to engage those interested in developing and building a successful eSports program in their schools and districts.
 Presentations are led by eSports coaches, athletic directors, team members and industry professionals who share insights and developments in the k12 gaming space.